Logo Voyage

 If you arrive at the train station and like to eat Asian food just walk straight away from the train station and cross the river bridge behind the highway.
 On the right side is a small, but good place for Asian food.

-The area in the historic center around the Marktplatz and Barfuesserstraße is full of good, affordable restaurants for all tastes, many with outside seating.
+The area in the historic centre around the Marktplatz and Barfuesserstraße is full of good, affordable restaurants for all tastes, many with outside seating.
 Most restaurants in the Oberstadt offer breakfasts or brunches, and pretty much all of them will have many vegetarian options.

 Budget